tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Enable or disable development-only helpers for the WebAPI service.
+    Enable or disable development-only helpers for the embedded Web API.

     .. danger::